biggie-boss/LoreRim/README.md

 - Turdas	100 stamina regen 25% frost resist
 - Fredas	50 health 100% disease resist
 - Loredas	50 stamina 50% poison resist

+- Sai massive rework: gains 10% favor from winning a gamble, none from prayer:
+- Follower: Dancing Step: Pray to gamble in a dice game.
+Dancing Step: When sprinting, restore 1 stamina and health per second, move 10% faster and take 25% less damage.
+When not sprinting, move 10% slower and reduce health and stamina regeneration by 100%.
+- Devotee: High Stakes: Pray to also gamble 1 stamina.
+Random chance for effects such as avoid damage and deal more damage.
+Random chance to take more incoming damage.
+- Devotee Changes:
+- 10% chance to deal 100% more light attack/power attack/bash damage 1% chance to deal 1000% more, 5% chance to deal 50% less.
+- 30% chance to take no stagger damage.
+10% chance to take 100% more.
+- 20% chance to take 50% less magical/light attack/power attack damage, 5% chance to take none, 10% chance to take 25% more.

 ***